thomasWeise/oa/performance/time/README.md

 - The measured time strongly depends on your computer and system configuration.
   Runtimes measured on different machines or on different system setups are inherently incomparable or, at least, it is easy to make mistakes here.
-  The runtime is influenced at least by the CPU type and speed, the memory type, speed, and size, the operating system, and the size of caches.
+  The runtime is influenced at least by the CPU type and speed, the memory type, speed, and size, the operating system, the size of caches, and many more aspects of computer performance&nbsp;[@L2000MCPAPG].
   Runtimes that were reported twenty years ago are basically useless now, unless they differ from current measurements very significantly, by orders of magnitudes.
 - Runtime measurements also are measurements based on a given *implementation*, not *algorithm*.
   An algorithm implemented in the `C` programming language may perform very different compared to the very same algorithm implemented in `Python`.